Keyword Planning Basics

 If you are planning a paid for campaign and need one of these powerful research tools than we recommend the MOZ PRO package, there is a 30 day free trail to see if it suits you, it costs approx £90 per month (if paid yearly).

 Competing for page 1 SERPS listings for common Keywords (like 'football boots') is a non starter for the small business or DIY SEO.

 You are competing with in-house SEO / marketing departments or million pound SEO budgets of major corporations.
 It's a rare thing to beat teams of dedicated SEO professionals who do this as a full-time job.

 The way to get page one SERPS listings for your Web pages is by carefull usage of long-tailed keywords, phrases of 3 or more words that people will type in when looking for your product or service.

-People tend to use these when they are closer to making a purchase as they now have an idea about what they want.
+People tend to use these when they are closer to buying.

 Long tailed keywords make up 70% of all search enquiries

 A person looking for a pair of football boots may simply type in 'football boots', but unless they are just doing a general trawl to see what is available they will be more specific.
 If they have a budget then 'cheap football boots' or 'football boots under £50' is more likely.

 If they know exactly what type of football boots they want (lets say boots for 5 a side on artificial turf) they are more likely to type in '3G boots under £50' and are ready to buy when they land on your website as they are targeting a specific product, your product!